 Using the wrong flash sync speed is more common than you realise and a regular stumbling block for anyone first trying out flash.
 I’ve seen many SOS calls in online photography communities from photographers asking what happened to their photo.
 They’re ready to tear their hair out or take their camera in for repair.

-The good news is that it’s very easy to fix the black line at the bottom of a photo, or on the side of photo in portrait orientation.
+The good news is that it’s very easy to fix the black line at the bottom of a photo, or on the side of photo taken in portrait orientation.

 Before we get into it, let’s first look at how flash works and how camera shutters work.
 This is where you’ll find your solution to the black line on photos.